 - Select the map units used.
-There are four possible choices: Map Units is the automated unit selection; Meters, Feet or Nautical Miles force unit conversions. - The Label field defines the text used to describe the units of the scale bar. - The Map units per bar unit allows you to fix the ratio between a map unit and its representation in the scale bar. - You can define how many Segments will be drawn on the left and on the right side of the scale bar, and how long each segment will be (Size field).
+There are three possible choices: Map Units is the automated unit selection; Meters or Feet force unit conversions. - The Label field defines the text used to describe the units of the scale bar. - The Map units per bar unit allows you to fix the ratio between a map unit and its representation in the scale - You can define how many Segments will be drawn on the left and on the right side of the scale bar, and how long each segment will be (Size field).
 Height can also be defined.